MikePopoloski/slang/tools/netlist/README.md

 slang-netlist
 =============

+> **Warning**
+>
+> slang-netlist is a work in progress and may not work as expected.
+Check
+> TODO.md for a list of some new features and fixes that are planned.
+If you
+> encounter a problem, please submit a bug report via Issues.

 slang-netlist is a library and tool for analysing the source-level static connectivity of a design.
 This capability can be useful, for example, to develop structural checks or to investigate timing paths, rather than having to